jixindatech/shenshu/README_EN.md

 3. about config.yaml，all configuration stored on mysql，redis data stored for shenshu gateway and shenshu admin,just for data exchanged，all rule events ard stored on elasticsearch. configuration about redis and elasticsearch should be the same with shenshu gateway.
+4. adminpassword is admin's password, if exist then app starts will change admin password for this, so when app has started, you could remove this attribution.
 ##Contributing
 you are wellcome for issue and star